plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Rules/Attributes & Abilities/Spellcasting/Spellcasting.md

 "Spells" can have a range as follows:
 * Self - The "Spell" applies its effects to you.
 * Self (`X` ft. cone/cube/line/sphere) - The "Spell" creates the specified type of *Area of Effect*, either originating from or centred on you (see the "Spell's" description).
-* Touch - The "Spell" affects something you are touching, or can touch.
+* Touch - The "Spell" affects something you are touching, or is within your "Natural Reach".
+You must have at least one free hand to "Cast a Spell" with a *Range* of "Touch".
 * `X` ft. - The "Spell" affects something up to the specified distance away.
 * Sight - The "Spell" affects something within sight.